bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Mostly Cloudy
+- Drizzle
-- 83% humidity
+- 91% humidity
-- 11 mph wind
+- 10 mph wind
-- 85% cloud cover
+- 100% cloud cover
-- 19 AQI 🟩
+- 22 AQI 🟩
-- 0.02 inches of rain in the past 24 hours
+- 0.03 inches of rain in the past 24 hours
-- 0.49 inches of rain expected in the next 48 hours
+- 0.58 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>